-As noted In an academic paper on IC called “Colonialism is bad for your health but indigenous media can help”, there is a direct correlation between Native language proficiency rates and suicide rates.
+As Dr. Courtney Parker noted in an academic paper on IC called “Colonialism is bad for your health but indigenous media can help”, there is a direct correlation between Native language proficiency rates and suicide rates.
 Researchers have found that youth suicide rates effectively drop to zero in communities that have high language proficiency rates.
 On the other hand, in bands where less than half of the population is conversationally fluent, suicide rates spiked up to six times the national average.

 But indigenous media doesn’t just serve Indigenous Peoples.
 All indigenous-run print, broadcast and digital media outlets also provide Canadians with access to information and insight that they would never otherwise come across.

 I think we can all agree how important it is to have that access, given the level of racism in Canada and the fact that Canadian newsrooms aren’t just missing a few stories here and there.
 Many Canadian journalists, columnists and editors push out stories that prey on public ignorance.
 They avidly stoke the flames of racial resentment and promote the erasure of indigenous rights as a “win” for all Canadians.
 And when it comes to issues like hydro dams or mining operations that threaten indigenous land rights, journalists will frame their stories in a way that favors whatever economic interests are on the table.